Test Complete

 During the log roll,

-1. the first EMS professional will be positioned on their knees with one knee on either side of the patient's head.
-The patient may or may not have a cervical collar in place (depending on suspected neck injury and whether or not EMS has already made contact with the patient and performed C-spine immobilization).
+- the first EMS professional will be positioned on their knees with one knee on either side of the patient's head.
+The patient may or may not have a cervical collar in place (depending on the suspected neck injury and whether or not EMS has already made contact with the patient and performed C-spine immobilization).

-2. EMS professional number one is responsible for maintaining the integrity of the patient's C-spine during the log roll and will be focused on this important step, but EMS professional number one also gives the command to the other two EMS professionals to roll the patient once the entire team is in position.
+- EMS professional number one is responsible for maintaining the integrity of the patient's C-spine during the log roll and will be focused on this important step, but EMS professional number one also gives the command to the other two EMS professionals to roll the patient once the entire team is in position.

-6. EMS professional number three will position himself/herself on their knees at the legs of the patient, on the same side of the patient as EMS professional number one.
+- EMS professional number three will position himself/herself on their knees at the legs of the patient, on the same side of the patient as EMS professional number one.

 If the patient also has a leg, hip, arm, shoulder, or torso injury found during the rapid trauma exam assessment that affects one side of their body and not the other (known as a unilateral injury), the EMS professionals should position themselves on the opposite side of said injury or injuries.
-(If the patient has injuries on opposite sides of the body, assessment findings and pathophysiology as well as provider judgment will be used to determine which injury is worse or more painful, and EMS professionals number two and three will position themselves on the opposite side of said injury.)
+(If the patient has injuries on opposite sides of the body, assessment findings and pathophysiology, as well as provider judgment, will be used to determine which injury is worse or more painful, and EMS professionals number two and three will position themselves on the opposite side of said injury.) - The side of the patient closest to EMS professionals two and three will be the side of the patient that the patient is log-rolled upon.
+To prevent further injury or severe pain, EMS professionals should not log-roll the patient onto an injury, or at least not the worst of the injuries present.

-Once EMS professionals numbers two and three are in position, and if for example, EMS professionals number two and three have decided to position themselves on the patient's left side, EMS professional number two places his/her right hand across the patient on the patient's opposite-side shoulder, palm down.
+Once EMS professionals number two and three are in position, and if, for example, they have decided to position themselves on the patient's left side, EMS professional number two places his/her right hand across the patient on the patient's opposite-side shoulder, palm down.
 The left hand of EMS provider two will be placed on the patient's opposite-side buttocks, palm down.

-9. EMS professional number three places his/her left hand on the same side of the patient as all the other hands, at the patient's knee, palm down.
+- EMS professional number three places his/her left hand on the same side of the patient as all the other hands, at the patient's knee, palm down.

 Both EMS professional two and EMS professional three should maintain proper body mechanics, keeping their back straight and head up.

-10. EMS professionals number two and number three should communicate to EMS professional number one that they are in position and ready to log roll, that is, once they are in fact in the correct position and ready.
+- EMS professionals number two and number three should communicate to EMS professional number one that they are in position and ready to log roll, that is, once they are in fact in the correct position and ready.

-11. EMS provider one should explain to a conscious and alert patient what the maneuver will consist of when possible.
+- EMS provider one should explain to a conscious and alert patient what the maneuver will consist of when possible.

 On “three,” EMS professionals two and three will roll the patient as a team toward themselves, while EMS professional number one maintains in-line cervical integrity by turning the patient's head to the same side that the patient is rolling toward and thereby preventing the patient's head from moving upon any axis.